Another Ridiculously Misleading Mainstream Media Headline

 What a powerful, sweeping blanket statement with horrible implications for pregnant women who drink organic milk.
 However, let’s look a bit more closely at what we’re being told here.

 The actual study cited in the Daily Mail article (authored by “Daily Mail Reporter”) does not mention anything about organic versus non-organic milk.
-Read for yourself.
+Read an archived copy of it for yourself.

 Perhaps the idea was borrowed from The Telegraph, which ran a similar story (albeit with a headline more geared toward milk sales than trashing organics) based on the same iodine study.
 The Telegraph story briefly mentioned another study from last year that claimed organic milk had less iodine than “the regular variety”.